 Sony Master Series A9G 4K HDR OLED TV review: The best TV

-“Hands down, the finest 4K TV I've reviewed to date.”
+“Hands down, this is the finest 4K TV I've reviewed.”

 - Perfect black levels